 This agility is particularly beneficial during uncertain times, like those brought on by the pandemic, where businesses need to respond to changing market demands quickly.

-Blueprint's Enterprise Automation Suite is Your Hyperautomation Engine
+Blueprint's Business Transformation Platform is Your Hyperautomation Engine

 Future focused companies who intend to scale their RPA initiatives to automate everything possible and achieve hyperautomation need platforms like Blueprint to facilitate enterprise-scale RPA planning, design, governance, and change management.

-The Blueprint Enterprise Automation Suite provides unique integrations and capabilities to power your hyperautomation journey that are unavailable elsewhere in the market.
+The Blueprint Business Transformation Platform provides unique integrations and capabilities to power your hyperautomation journey that are unavailable elsewhere in the market.
 It’s purpose-built to slide into the middle of your hyperautomation technologies.

 With numerous integrations with the leading process/task mining and process discovery providers, Blueprint ingests captured processes and stores them in a collaborative, centralized repository.
 Blueprint also provides an intuitive Process Modeler where all stakeholders can converge to design, optimize, align on, and prioritize processes for automation.